 For the Crumble Topping

-Flour: I am using a 1-to-1 Gluten Free Baking Blend.
+Flour: I am using a 1-to-1 Gluten-Free Baking Blend.
 If you are not gluten-free, sub with all-purpose (plain) flour.

-Butter: to add butteriness to the crumble, I am using unsalted plant based butter.
+Butter: To add butteriness to the crumble, I am using unsalted plant-based butter.
 Sub with dairy butter if you are not dairy-free or vegan.

-Sugar: for depth of flavour and extra sweetness, I am using brown sugar.
+Sugar: For depth of flavour and extra sweetness, I am using brown sugar.
 Sub with golden or white sugar if that is all you have on hand.
-Brown sugar adds more of a caramel flavour which I highly recommend.
+Brown sugar adds more of a caramel flavour, which I highly recommend.

-Salt: this helps to balance the flavours.
+Salt: This helps to balance the flavours.
 Omit if you are using salted butter.

 For the Pie Filling

-Peaches: ensure that the peaches are ripe.
-This recipe uses 4 large peaches which are approximately 800 grams.
+Peaches: Ensure that the peaches are ripe.
+This recipe uses 4 large peaches, which are approximately 800 grams.
 Sub with canned or frozen peaches if fresh ones are not available.

-Cornstarch: this acts as a thickening agent for the pie filling.
+Cornstarch: This acts as a thickening agent for the pie filling.

-Sugar: ok, so I am obsessed with brown sugar and really feel that this helps elevate the moorishness of this dessert.
+Sugar: Ok, so I am obsessed with brown sugar and really feel that this helps elevate the moorishness of this dessert.
 Sub with white sugar if preferred.

-Flavouring: the combination of cinnamon and vanilla bean paste helps to elevate the pie to the next level.
+Flavouring: The combination of cinnamon and vanilla bean paste helps to elevate the pie to the next level.
 Omit the cinnamon if required and substitute the vanilla bean paste with vanilla extract.

-Salt: to balance the flavours.
+Salt: To balance the flavours.

 How to Make Peach Crumble